Heritage & History

-Water played an important role in Oakville’s Black History; its harbour the entry-point for many American slaves travelling the Underground Railroad in search of freedom.
+The lakeshore also played an important role in Oakville’s Black History, as the entry point for many American slaves travelling the Underground Railroad in search of freedom.